oscarbvf/meu_app_teste/README.md

 ### Code Style
 This project uses `Rubocop` to enforce Ruby style guidelines and maintain code consistency.
 Running Rubocop helps identify and correct formatting issues, unused variables, bad naming, and other common problems.
 This contributes to a more readable, maintainable, and professional codebase.

+### Backgroud Jobs
+Background job processing is handled via SolidQueue, following Rails defaults.
+Currently, jobs are used only for email delivery, but the infrastructure supports other future asynchronous tasks.

 ## Running the Application with Docker